 IAP/39A20/1:

-A focus group is established to help advance the work of ITU-T study groups.
+A focus group is established to address a well-defined topic requiring solutions that directly advance the work of ITU-T study groups.

 EUR/38A19/1:

+TSAG shall be the only body within the ITU-T that is able to approve the formation of a focus group and decide which study group will be its parent group.

 EUR/38A19/1:

+Proposals to TSAG for the establishment or extension of a focus group may be made by a member or by a study group which has agreed by consensus to make the request to TSAG.

 To justify the establishment of a focus group, the following basic criteria shall be fulfilled to their full extent: